Islamophobia in Norway: Hate crimes

 In 1985 the Ahmadiyya Muslim Nor mosque at Frogner in Oslo was blasted with dynamite.
-A woman at 38 years old received smoke damage.
+A woman of 38 suffered from smoke inhalation.
 The bomb was detonated by an activist from the National People's Party, which resulted in several other people from the party being arrested by the police.

 In May 2016 a woman was caught on camera trying to set fire to a mosque in Oslo, having been allowed into the building by asking to use its lavatory.

 In February 2015, three men were charged with racist-motivated violence against two Norwegian Kurds in downtown Oslo.
 The perpetrators allegedly yelled “Fucking Muslims, you don’t have anything to do here” and “Go back, fucking terrorists” while kicking and punching the victims in their heads and bodies.
 Two of the perpetrators had ties to neo-Nazi groups in Norway.

 On 10 August 2019 21 year old lone gunman Philip Manshaus opened fire on a mosque in Bærum, Norway, a suburbia 20 kilometers outside of Oslo.
 He injured one person and was then subdued by two worshippers.
 At the time of the shooting there were three congregants in the mosque before the gunman opened fire on the Al Noor Islamic center of Bærum.
 Before the incident he killed his adopted stepsister at their home and posted on 4chan ten minutes prior to the failed attack, praising the Christchurch shooter, the Poway synagogue shooter and the El Paso shooter.
 In June 2020 the two worshippers who prevented the attack, Muhammad Rafiq and Mohammad Iqbal, were awarded the Medal for Heroic Deeds.
 Manshaus was sentenced to 21 years in prison a few days earlier.